 In the evening after finishing our day, we tried to rush to Kappad beach, where Vasco Da Gama had landed in 1498, to catch the sunset.
-But we were late by half an hour or so.
+But we were late for half an hour or so.
 The beach still looked beautiful.
 We tried to click some pics of the beach but could not because of very low light.
 We climbed on a rock by the seashore, and just sat there for about an hour or so.
-The sea was on high tide and very violent.
+The sea was at high tide and very violent.
 We could hear the roaring sound of the waves hitting the rock below us.
 Three of us sitting on the rock had our own interpretations of the sound of waves hitting the rocks.
 To me, it was a form of music, a little violent, but still music.
 And there was a pattern or rhythm in the movement and music of waves.

 Vasco Da Gama

 To Satish, it all sounded haunting.
 To Mathew, it was nostalgic as he had been there a lot of times earlier.
 After about an hour very reluctantly we left back for the guesthouse.
 On the way, Mathew showed us the place where the arrival of Vasco Da Gama was commemorated.